pinecone-router/middleware-views/README.md

 ## About

-Allows you to set the path for an HTML file and it'll be fetched and displayed in the specified element (`#app` by default).
+Allows you to set the path for an HTML file (or multiple) and it'll be fetched and displayed inside the specified elements (`#app` by default).

 ## Installation